azun5290/Directory-Services-Development/README.md

 :::: DirectoryServices.ActiveDirectory ::::

+Directory services namespace, C# objects, methods and classes exist for public distribution on MSDN/Technet - amnyone can use them - it's just that normally not many people do.

-C# Directory Services project was quickly researched and executed as senior systems engineer for a major ariline, while  consulting for the main IT provider in Asia-Pacific region.
+C# Directory Services project was quickly researched and executed while I was the AD technical Lead and senior systems engineer consulting for the main IT provider in Asia-Pacific region, during a project for a major Australian icon airline.

 Some notes as as rationale: